-It wasn’t long ago at a Buggyfit class that we got onto the subject of Prolapse!
+It wasn’t long ago at a Postnatal Exercise class that we got onto the subject of Prolapse!
 It was this conversation that led me to write this Blog.
-I won’t go into too much detail here are about the conversation, but the outcome was that two mums (who were attending their first session with me) came to me at the end of the class and said they thought something was wrong down there!
+I won’t go into too much detail here are about the conversation, but the outcome was that two mums (who were attending their first postnatal exercise class with me) came to me at the end of the class and said they thought something was wrong down there!
 They could relate to some of the symptoms I had mentioned so I advised them to see their GP.
 The outcome was that they both had a Prolapse!

-These two ladies had both been attending another higher impact class before coming to Buggyfit, we will never know if they already had a prolapse before attending this class or if it was attending the class that caused the prolapse – yes this can happen!
+These two ladies had both been attending another higher impact class before coming to my postnatal exercise class.
+We will never know if they already had a prolapse before attending this class or if it was attending the class that caused the prolapse – yes this can happen!
 Let me explain… the pelvic floor takes some time to heal and strengthen following pregnancy and childbirth, so jumping up and down on something that is weak is obviously not a good idea especially when the role is to hold your pelvic organs in place!

 Why am I telling you all this?
 Well there are a few reasons really: